ReturnoftheMak/claims_trends/README.md

 Not sure how I can determine proximate cause with logic over a classifier, but I don't have a labelled dataset yet.

+## Perils

+Planning to have a look at specific terms, and use these to look at perils.
+Peril split by incurred, have an 'other' category.

+## Dask rewrite